A Lanzada Beach

-The La Lanzada beach (Praia da Lanzada) is one of the most famous beaches in Galicia (Spain).
+The A Lanzada beach (Praia da Lanzada) is one of the most famous beaches in Galicia (Spain).
 It is located in the municipalities of O Grove and Sanxenxo in the province of Pontevedra.
 The blue flag has been flying there for a long time.

 Description

 It is located on the southwestern side of the isthmus that connects the O Grove peninsula to the mainland.
 It is located near the entrance to the ria of Pontevedra and the northern end of the isthmus borders the mouth of the ria of Arosa.
 Its northern end is close to the tourist village of San Vicente del Mar (O Grove).

 The Lanzada is a very large beach: it is 2.5 kilometres long and more than three kilometres if the adjacent beaches of Areas Gordas and Lapa are included.
 It is the fourth longest beach in Galicia.
 Its different parts are given 3 names: